amardomingo/doorcontrol/README.md

 ### Dependencies:

   To run this utility, there are several python libraries required, independently of the connection you want to use.
-These are pyyaml and pyscard
+These are pyyaml and pyscard.
+Depending on your system, you may also need to install the smartcard libraries

   In a Debian based system, you can easily install them through aptitude:

-      aptitude install python-yaml python-pyscard python-dev
+      aptitude install python-yaml python-pyscard python-dev pcscd

 #### Port dependencies: